 - Ideal For: Families, students, entrepreneurs

-Bologna is known for its high quality of life, esteemed educational institutions, and a strong sense of community.
-The city is home to the University of Bologna, the oldest university in the world, with a vibrant student population and innovative environment.
+Bologna is known for its great quality of life, top universities, and strong sense of community.
+It is a well-known student city, home to the University of Bologna, the oldest university in the world, with a large student population and a creative, active environment.

-Bologna has a rich culinary tradition, famous for dishes like tagliatelle al ragù.
-The city features well-preserved medieval architecture, extensive porticoes, and a lively cultural scene with numerous festivals and events throughout the year.
+The city has a rich food culture and is famous for dishes like tagliatelle al ragù.
+You will also find beautiful medieval buildings, long covered walkways called porticoes, and lots of cultural events and festivals throughout the year.

 - Population: Approximately 370,000